 - View Santa Barbara County Exceedances of the Ozone and PM Standards.

-- View information on other air pollutants through the District’s Air Toxics Program.
+- View information on other air pollutants that have health effects through the District’s Air Toxics Program.

 Santa Barbara County Attainment & Nonattainment Designations